jamiesmith/kstars-on-osx/README.md

 	-If you chose the QT Creator option, you should follow the EditingKStarsInQTCreatorOnOSX.pdf document to get all set up to do your editing.

-(For the last 2 options, of course you must have either XCode or QT Creator installed on your system.
+(For the last 2 options, of course you must have either XCode or QT Creator installed on your system respectively.

 Now you should be all set up!!!